Why OpenXLIFF?

 Convert XLIFF to Original Format

-You can convert XLIFF files created with OpenXLIFF Filters to original format using the class
+You can convert XLIFF files created with OpenXLIFF to original format using the class

 com.maxprograms.converters.Merge in your Java code.